-The procedure table-search searches the table table for a key/value binding for which the two argument procedure proc returns a non false result.
-For each key/value binding visited by table-search the procedure proc is called with the key as the first argument and the value as the second argument.
-The procedure table-search returns the first non false value returned by proc, or #f if proc returned #f for all key/value bindings in table.
+The procedure table-search searches the table table for a key/value binding for which the two parameter procedure proc returns a non false result.
+For each key/value binding visited by table-search the procedure proc is called with the key as the first parameter and the value as the second parameter.
+The procedure tablesearch returns the first non false value returned by proc, or #f if proc returned #f for all key/value bindings in table.